 Why artists become Artists?

-One of the most interesting aspects about art is understanding the why and the how of “becoming” an artist.
+One of the most interesting aspects of art is understanding the why and the how of “becoming” an artist.

 There is a myth that artists are somehow born knowing that they are artists, or that some event occurs in their lives that causes them to become artists, or that artists starve to create, artists are misunderstood, artists are creative undisciplined types who could only ever be artists, etc..,

-I have met many artists and I have found that very few of them meet the common stereotypes.
-It has been suggested that all of us at one point or another produced what can arguably be called “art”.
-We seek image making to be a form of communication and pleasure.
+I have met many artists, and I have found that very few of them meet common stereotypes.
+It has been suggested that all of us, at one point or another produced what can arguably be called “art”.
+We seek image-making to be a form of communication and pleasure.

 “Knowledge has its Origin in our Perception”. – Leonardo Da Vinci.